seanabraham/included-build-plugin-gradle-repro/README.md

 In particular, it looks like if the same plugin is (validly) applied to multiple projects and there are dependencies between these projects, a failure can result depending on what tasks are requested.

+This reproduces on at least Gradle 6.2.1 (where I encountered it) and the latest version of Gradle 6.6.1 which I've just tested.

 ## Repro